 Balanced Literacy: Our instructional coach and school based literacy specialist provide support throughout the building in order to train teachers using the balanced literacy approach.
-Through conferences, pop-up professional development sessions, coaching cycles, model lessons, data analysis, assessment development, one-on-one training, and planning days we offer support for teachers in order to help close the gap in reading instruction.
+Through conferences, pop-up professional development sessions, coaching cycles, model lessons, data analysis, assessment development, one-on-one training, and planning days, support for teachers is offered to help close the gap in reading instruction.